whatyouhide/whatyouhide.github.io/content/posts/2022-01-09-example-based-tests-and-property-based-tests-are-best-friends/index.md

 ---
 title: Example-based Tests And Property-based Tests Are Good Friends
 description: A short look at mixing property-based tests and example-based tests to get the best of both worlds.
+extra:
   cover_image: cover-image.jpg
+taxonomies:
   tags:
     - elixir
-  - property-based-testing
     - community
 ---

 I mostly use property-based testing to test stateless functional code.
 A technique I love to use is to pair property-based tests together with *example-based tests* (that is, "normal" tests) in order to have some tests that check real input.
 Let's dive deeper into this technique, some contrived blog-post-adequate examples, and links to real-world examples.